MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/unable-install-vs-admin-updates-sccm-wsus.md

    Search for the following product in **Control Panel** > **Programs and Features** windows to confirm if Visual Studio Client Detector Utility is installed.

-   Product Name: Microsoft Visual Studio Setup WMI Provider Version : \<Latest\>
+   Product Name: Microsoft Visual Studio Setup WMI Provider
+   Version: \<Latest\>

-1. ChannelURI in "C:\ProgramData\Microsoft\VisualStudio\Packages\_Instances\<RandomID>\state.json" must be pointing to the [release channel](https://aka.ms/vs/17/release/channel).
+1. ChannelURI in "C:\ProgramData\Microsoft\VisualStudio\Packages\_Instances\\<RandomID\>\state.json" must be pointing to the [release channel](https://aka.ms/vs/17/release/channel).

-1. The client machine's SYSTEM account will be downloading and installing the Visual Studio administrator updates, which means that the SYSTEM account must have administrative privileges to the machine, and it must also have access to the internet or the network layout location in order to download the updated product bits.
+1. The client machine's SYSTEM account downloads and installs the Visual Studio administrator updates, which means that the SYSTEM account must have administrative privileges to the machine, and it must also have access to the internet or the network layout location in order to download the updated product bits.